ytbryan/slicing/README.md

 # Slicing
-:v: Slice and dice your csv files for further analysis
+:v: Slice and dice your csv files for further analysis.

+# Reason for making slicing
+No database required, mom!

+Data slicing and cleaning usually happen within a database like mysql or postgresql.
+And you will need to use sql command to manipulate the data.

+I thought why can't I slice and dice them on the go.
+And take a subset of the data and peek it through excel or a text-editor.

+Hence, slicing is created to make it easy to slice csv files from terminal.

 ## Installation